-Born into slavery on the eastern shore of Maryland, Frederick Douglass was sent at age ten to labor for a family in Baltimore.
-There, his slave master’s sympathetic wife taught him the rudiments of reading and writing by.
-With no formal schooling, Douglass self-educated himself by reading everything he could get his hands on.
-(He took his last name from the hero of Sir Walter Scott’s novel, The Lady of the Lake.)
-In his late teens he was hired out to a cruel master whom he defied in an act of great moral and physical courage.
-Disguised as a sailor, the twenty year-old Douglass escaped to New York and began his extraordinary career as an abolitionist orator, writer, newspaper publisher and governmental official.
+Born into slavery on the eastern shore of Maryland, Frederick Douglass was sent at age ten to labor for a family in Baltimore, where his slave master’s sympathetic wife taught him the rudiments of reading and writing.
+With no formal schooling, Douglass educated himself by reading everything he could get his hands on.
+(He took his last name from the hero of Sir Walter Scott’s epic poemThe Lady of the Lake.)
+In his late teens he was hired out to a cruel master, whom he defied in an act of great moral and physical courage.
+Disguised as a sailor, the twenty-year-old Douglass escaped to New York and began his extraordinary career as an abolitionist orator, writer, newspaper publisher, and governmental official.

-He was an early champion of women’s rights and printed the motto “Right is of no sex—Truth is of no color” on the masthead of his abolitionist newspaper, the North Star.
-His vision was also international in scope as he advocated fair treatment for working people in England, Ireland and Scotland; yet his most important work continued to be in the United States.
+He was an early champion of women’s rights and printed the motto “Right Is Of No Sex—Truth Is Of No Color” on the masthead of his abolitionist newspaper The North Star.
+His vision was also international in scope; he advocated fair treatment for working people in England, Ireland and Scotland.
+Yet his most important work continued to be in the United States.

-During the Civil War, he wrote: “We are fighting for unity of idea, unity of sentiment, unity of object, unity of institutions, in which there shall be no North, no South, no East, no West, no black, no white, but a solidarity of the nation, making every slave free, and every free man a voter.”
+During the Civil War, Douglass wrote: “We are fighting for unity; unity of idea, unity of sentiment, unity of object, unity of institutions, in which there shall be no North, no South, no East, no West, no black, no white, but a solidarity of the nation, making every slave free, and every free man a voter.”

 Americans Who Tell the Truth (AWTT) offers a variety of ways to engage with its portraits and portrait subjects.
 Host an exhibit, use our free lesson plans and educational programs, or engage with a member of the AWTT team or portrait subjects.

 AWTT has educational materials and lesson plans that ask students to grapple with truth, justice, and freedom.